US or UK – or neither

 More obvious are some of the common spelling differences.
-A non-native writer from a phonetic-language background will often struggle with the language’s seemingly insane spelling, but thankfully the Americans have rationalised some words.
+A non-native writer from a phonetic-language background will often struggle with the language’s seemingly insane spelling, but thankfully the Americans have rationalised some words, taking a step away from their French origin.
 Some common ones are licence/license, defence/defense, labour/labor, centre/center, analogue/analog, tyre/tire, grey/gray etc. But don’t be too fastidious: the British will usually realise what an American realizes, but only nitpickers will gripe if you customize UK English, since the ‘ize’ form is perfectly correct in British too.
 In UK English, a program runs on a computer; if you want a schedule of events then ‘programme’ is your word.
 In American English, both meanings use the shorter form.

 Oh, and when you are translating, please use the spell checker.
 Start with ‘Select all’ and set the proofing language to the English variant you need, or finish with that before you re-read your work.
 I am astonished at how professionals whose main tool has for decades been their text editor don’t seem to think about setting the language variant, just leaving it to Microsoft, which of course means their form of American English.
 But you should also be wary of spell-checkers, they tend to be excessively rule-bound.